 Dive in to know all about warehouse logistics and how it impacts the entire supply chain.

-What is warehouse logistics?
+What is Warehouse Logistics?

 The term warehouse logistics is a combination of two terms: warehousing and logistics.
-While warehousing is the storage of physical inventory for sale or distribution, logistics is the part of the supply chain dealing with the planning, implementation, and control of the movement of goods and services between the source and the destination.
+While warehousing is the storage of physical inventory for sale or distribution, logistics is part of the supply chain dealing with the planning, implementation, and control of the movement of goods and services between the source and the destination.

 In other words, warehouse logistics is the physical flow of goods, from inventory receiving to shipping.
 Once products are received at the warehouse, they are stored at the put-away bay and transferred to a storage location.
 On receipt of a sales order, the products are located within the warehouse, packed, and shipped to consumers, completing the physical flow.